-The MBA Marketing programme has 6 core modules plus the 2 marketing modules and MBA HRM has 6 core modules plus the two HRM modules, as specified in the diagram below.
-The eight module framework for each MBA programme is then followed by a final 60 credits, comprised of two 15 and one 30 credit research and dissertation modules.
+The MBA Cyber Security: 6 core MBA modules plus the two Cyber Security subject specific modules.

+The eight-module framework for each MBA route is then followed by a final 60 credits, comprised of two 15 and one 30 credit research and dissertation modules.
 Any one module will therefore have students enrolled from a number of different cohorts.

-Fig 1: Illustration of the Carousel Model
+Fig 1: Illustration of the Carousel Model (Core modules for all programmes)